Windsor Hotel (Americus, Georgia)

-The Best Western Plus Windsor Hotel at 125 West Lamar Street in Americus, Georgia was built in 1892 to attract winter visitors from the northeastern United States.
+The Windsor Hotel, Ascend Hotel Collection at 125 West Lamar Street in Americus, Georgia was built in 1892 to attract winter visitors from the northeastern United States.
 The five-story Queen Anne hotel was designed by a Swedish-born architect, Gottfried Leonard Norrman, working in Atlanta.
 It featured a hundred rooms and a three-story atrium.
 It closed in the early 1970s, but later reopened with 53 guest rooms.

-The Windsor is a contributing property within the National Register Americus Historic District.
+The Windsor is a contributing property within the National Register Americus Historic District since 1976.
 Vice-President Thomas R. Marshall gave a speech from the balcony in 1917, and the soon-to-be New York Governor Franklin D. Roosevelt spoke in the dining room in 1928.
 Former President Jimmy Carter (born in nearby Plains, Georgia) has been a supporter of the hotel since its reopening.